 Popsicles . . . it’s time to make popsicles.
 This is what I’ve been telling myself for weeks, months!
 But Todd, you’re a bartender.
 You can’t shake a popsicle.
 Not this time – not for the blog.
 Don’t worry, add some tequila, it will be fine.
 Say no more!
 I like my popsicles bursting with flavor, so for this recipe I added a ton of ripe mango.
 I grew up eating mango slices sprinkled with chile, so it was only natural that I do the same with these mango popsicles.
 Trust me, it’s the best flavor combo!
 I experimented with a few different kinds of chile: guajillo, ancho, and arbol, but feel free to have fun with it and choose your favorite.

-Chop the mango.
+- Chop the mango.
 I like cutting large slices on either side of the pit and cubing the fruit so that it releases easily from the peel.
 Add the mango to the blender.

-Add the lime juice, agave, water, salt, and tequila to the blender.
+- Add the lime juice, agave, water, salt, and tequila to the blender.

-Pour the puree into the popsicle molds.
+- Puree the mixture until smooth and pour into the popsicle molds.

-Place the tray in the freezer.
+- Place the tray in the freezer.
 After approximately one hour, add the popsicle sticks.
 Freeze until solid.

-Once frozen, release the popsicles by running them under warm water for a few seconds.
+- Once frozen, release the popsicles by running them under warm water for a few seconds.

 (images by HonestlyYUM)